pippinbarr/pippinbarr.github.io/content/cv/index.md

 # Events

+1. Let's Prototype: Ancient Greek Punishment.
+Workshop at School of Performance, Visualization & Fine Arts, Texas A&M. 22 April 2024.
+1. Let's Prototype: Ancient Greek Punishment.
+Workshop at English Department, University of Utah.
+19 April 2024.
-1. Facilitator.
-Making Worlds in Unity.
+1. Making Worlds in Unity.
 Online workshop for Indigenous people in the Northwest Territories.
 8 - 12 June 2020.
 1. Co-curator of ARCADE 11 at the 4th Space, part of Montréal Joue.
 4 - 8  March 2019.
 1. Design lead.
 Skins 6.0 workshop for Indigenous game development.
 Honolulu, Hawai'i.
 3 - 30 July 2018.
 1. Making Worlds in Unity.
 Online workshop for Indigenous people in the Northwest Territories.
 May 2018.